zhongdongy/blog/fine-tuning-vit.md

 ### Define our data collator

-Batches are coming in as lists of dicts, so we just unpack + stack those into batch tensors.
+Batches are coming in as lists of dicts, so we just unpack and stack those into batch tensors.

 We return a batch `dict` from our `collate_fn` so we can simply `**unpack` the inputs to our model later. ✨